tigerwill90/fox/README.md

 }
 ````

 Alternatively, you can use a sub-router to apply CORS only to a specific section of your API.
-This approach is useful when
-you want to serve static files or other routes without CORS handling, while enabling it exclusively for API endpoints.

 ````go
 package main